Introduction

 How FAISS works

 Since we normalized our embeddings earlier, we’ll use FAISS’s inner product search (IndexFlatIP), which gives us cosine similarity scores directly.
-Higher scores mean better matches.
+Higher scores = better matches.

 import faiss